stevenyoungkin/combining_MySQL_and_Tableau/README.md

 MySQL was used throughout this course with the IED MySQL Workbench.
 Tableau Public was used for data visualization.

-All of the Tableau visualizaitons can be found under my profile: https://public.tableau.com/profile/steven2028#!/
+All of the Tableau visualizaitons can be found under my profile: https://public.tableau.com/profile/steven2028#!/ A dashboard with all tasks can be found at https://public.tableau.com/profile/steven2028#!/vizhome/dashboard_all_tasks/Dashboard1
-NOTE: some of these vizzes are interactive.
-Therefore, I recommend visiting my profile to get the most out of them.
+NOTE: to give more insight, vizzes are interactive.

 Here are the business questions from the final tasks: